istio/istio.io/content/help/faq/security/accessing-control-services.md

 ---
-title: How to disable Auth on clients to access the Kubernetes API Server (or any control services that don't have Istio sidecar)?
+title: How to disable mTLS on clients to access the Kubernetes API Server (or any control services that don't have Istio sidecar)?
 weight: 60
 ---

+> This issue occurs when Istio is installed with global mTLS enabled.
+Using authentication policy, mTLS can be enabled selectively per service, hence can avoid this problem.
+Discussion below are for releases before 0.8.

 Starting with release 0.3, edit the `mtlsExcludedServices` list in Istio config map to contain the fully-qualified name of the API server (and any other